Find initiatives working to improve our economy and provide job opportunities, and learn about proven strategies for action.

-The Council of State Governments is a nonpartisan, regionally-based, national organization that promotes excellence in state government, serving all three branches of government in all 50 states and the U.S. territories.
-CSG Midwest focuses on meeting the needs of state policymakers and leaders in the nation's heartland: IL, IN, IA, KS, MI, MN, NE, ND, OH, SD, and WI.
+The Council of State Governments is a nonpartisan, region-based, national organization that promotes excellence in state government, serving all three branches of government in all 50 states and the U.S. territories.
+CSG Midwest focuses on meeting the needs of state policymakers and leaders in the nation's heartland and midwestern states: IL, IN, IA, KS, MI, MN, NE, ND, OH, SD, and WI.
 Policy and research topics include agriculture, environment, economic development, energy, health care, transportation, criminal justice, and education.

 Developer Station is intended to be a statewide, online collaboration tool.
-It was launched in July of 2012 as an interactive, free, membership website for economic and community developers in North Dakota.
+It was launched in July of 2012 as an interactive, free, membership website for economic and community developers in North Dakota for rural community developers or those new to the job.
 It aims to serve as a networking and information hub.

 Greater North Dakota Chamber

 The Greater North Dakota Chamber works to make North Dakota’s business climate the best in the nation.
 Through strong advocacy, the Greater North Dakota Chamber promotes the policies that enable our state to establish a thriving business environment.

 Independent Community Banks of North Dakota (ICBND), is the only state-wide association exclusively representing the independent community banks of North Dakota which enables its independent member banks to provide competitive, profitable, high-quality financial services to their communities.

 Jamestown Regional Entrepreneur Center, an organization that fosters a culture of entrepreneurship and supports the creation of rural startups in the counties of Wells, Foster, Griggs, Stutsman, Barnes, Logan, McIntosh, and Dickey.
 The Center offers free of charge entrepreneurship events, customized training, and individual technical assistance to help with starting and building a business.